 Watkinson’s Strategic Plan

 The Shape of Things to Come,” Watkinson’s five-year strategic plan, was published in 2016.
-Here’s a recap of the five Goal Areas and the specifics of what we’re working to create by 2021.
+Here’s a recap of the five Goal Areas and the specifics of what we’re working on creating.

 If you’d like to hear more specifics about the progress we’ve made on the plan, visit the Spring 2019 issue of the Watkinson News for video interviews and in-depth features on interdisciplinary work, the redesign of our senior year, the launch of our storytelling engine, and much more.